schatell/bowhuntingcanada/_drafts/ready-beginnerarcheryguidepart1.md

 subtitle: "Part one: parts and function"
 feature-img: assets/img/general/defaultfeature.jpg
 thumbnail: # Add a thumbnail image on blog view
-tags: [Beginner's guide, Archery, bow, accessories]
+tags: [Beginner's guide, Archery, Bow]
 author: sebastien
 ---

 ### Quick Navigation

+Will be available when other article are online

 <!--  Navigation link-->